We explored free and open-source API documentation solutions, and compiled the results of our research in this post.

 API documentation generators using the API Blueprint specification

 API Blueprint is a Markdown-based document format for writing API descriptions and documentation.
-With API Blueprint you can quickly design and prototype APIs to be created, or document and test already deployed APIs.
+With API Blueprint you can quickly design and create prototype APIs, or document and test already deployed APIs.

 Thanks to its broad adoption there is a wide range of tools built for API Blueprint.
 From various standalone tools such as mock server, documentation and testing tools to full-featured API life-cycle solutions.

 Snowboard is an API Blueprint parser and renderer.
-It offers a colourful default theme illustrating API request types and responses, and can also be used with custom templates.
+It offers a colorful default theme illustrating API request types and responses, and can also be used with custom templates.

 Aglio renders HTML from API Blueprint files, with support for custom colors, templates and themes.

 Besides the ones detailed above, there are plenty of different open-source API documentation generators for different languages and API specifications.
 Here’s a brief summary of the ones we’ve explored: